-Viability selection occurs at the beginning of each generation.
-The probability, P, that a haploid individual survives is a normal function of its Euclidean phenotypic distance to the optimum, (), such that (equation 1 in Fraïsse et al. [2016]) where s is the strength of selection.
+We assume non-overlapping generations.
+Viability selection occurs at the beginning of each generation, during the haploid phase.
+The probability that an individual survives is P = exp(-s ||z-o||^2/2) (equation 1 in Fraïsse et al. [2016]), where ||z-theta||^2 is the Euclidean distance of its phenotype from the optimum, o, and s is the strength of selection.
 (Empirical estimates of fitness functions have supported the use of Gaussian fitness functions [Martin and Lenormand 2006]).
-If the number of survivors exceeds the carrying capacity, K, then survivors are randomly culled to a population size of K. Surviving haploids randomly conjugate and undergo meiosis with free recombination between all loci to produce the next generation of haploids.
-Each mating generates 2B potentially unique haploid offspring, where B is the number of offspring produced by each mating.
-Each haploid offspring acquires a new mutation with probability μ.
-We assume universal pleiotropy such that each mutation affects all traits with the effect of a mutation on each trait being independently drawn from a normal distribution with a mean of 0 and SD of σ.
-Individuals have an infinite number of loci and each mutation occurs at a unique locus.
+If the number of survivors exceeds the carrying capacity, K, then survivors are randomly culled to a population size of K. Surviving haploids randomly conjugate (with anyone but themselves) and undergo meiosis with free recombination between all loci.
+Each mating pair (i.e., diploid cell) generates 2B haploid offspring, which each acquire a new mutation with probability μ.
+An infinite number of loci is assumed, such that each mutation arises at a new locus (‘infinite-sites’; Kimura 1969 Genetics 61:893).
+For simplicity we assume that the effect of a mutation on each of the m traits is independently drawn from a normal distribution with a mean of 0 and SD of σ.
+Thus all mutations are unique (continuum-of-alleles; Kimura 1965 PNAS 54:731).
+The effect of mutational covariance and modularity (restricted pleiotropy; Chevin 2010 Evolution 64:3213) is left for future work and could be readily explored with the provided simulation code (online material).
+See Table 1 for descriptions of all parameters and values used in simulations.

 Generating ancestral standing genetic variation We found focal populations with standing genetic variation from a common ancestor.
 To generate ancestral standing variation, we conducted burn-in simulations of a large population (Kanc = 10,000) under weak stabilizing selection (sanc = 0.01) at the origin (oanc = [0, 0, … 0m]) for 100,000 generations.
 All other parameters were identical to adapting populations (Table 1).
 Ancestral populations reached mutation-selection balance and had, on average, a mean of 200 segregating alleles (Fig. S1A).
 Each segregating allele was present in, on average, 10 % of individuals (Fig. S1B).

-Adaptation to a new environment Before each simulation we generate two initially-identical founder (i.e., colonizing) populations.
-Founders have all alleles that are fixed in the ancestor, and standing variation is determined by sampling n segregating alleles from the ancestor.
-All mutations fixed in the ancestor are also fixed in the founder.
-We vary the quantity of standing variation in the founder by varying n such that populations adapt from only new mutation when n = 0.
-Alleles were selected for inclusion in the founder with a probability proportional to their frequency in the ancestor, and the frequency of a given allele in the founder matched its frequency in the ancestral population.
+Adaptation to a new environment Following the burn-in we generated two initially-identical founder (i.e., colonizing) populations.
+Founding populations were fixed for alleles that were fixed in the ancestor, and the amount of standing variation was determined by sampling n segregating alleles from the ancestor.
+Populations adapted from only new mutation when n = 0 and contained standing genetic variation otherwise.
+Each of the n segregating alleles were selected for inclusion in the founding populations with a probability proportional to their frequency in the ancestor.
+The frequency of an allele in the ancestral population was used as the probability of inclusion in a founding individual, such that the expected frequency of an allele in a founding population was equal to its frequency in the ancestor.
 For each parameter combination, we began each simulation from a unique realization of the ancestor (i.e., distinct burn-in).